 Our Inspera Remote Exam provides increased security for high-stakes assessments and offers a number of new and improved features, which allow a test-taker to sit their exam from a remote location.
 Security features include:

-Inspera Remote Exam is scheduled to be released in July 2020 as an add-on to the Inspera Safe Exam Browser (for PC and Mac).
-The security and invigilation tools will sit as additional functionality within Inspera’s existing platform.
-Combining these new security and monitoring capabilities with all of Inspera’s existing e-assessment functionality will allow for entire universities to centrally manage large-scale exam environments in a closed book home environment.
+Inspera Remote Exam is an add-on to the Inspera Safe Exam Browser (for PC and Mac).
+The security and invigilation tools sit as additional functionality within Inspera’s existing platform.
+Combining these new security and monitoring capabilities with all of Inspera’s existing e-assessment functionality allow entire universities to centrally manage large-scale exam environments in a closed book home environment.

 The location of the test-taker will change, but security and exam integrity are maintained through ID checks, monitoring, recording, and reviews of test sessions where anomalous and suspicious behaviour is automatically detected and flagged.